Reviews in this issue:

 All the tunes are pretty formulaic, starting with synth-generated ambient and electronic intros before the drums, guitar and bass kick in.
 It’s tiresome to listen to song after song, while on the other hand the CD is one that just might grow on some listeners after a few spins.
 I just found the whole thing lacking originality.
 Admittedly it is produced well.
 Standout tracks such as the key-changing Peace Echoing and the uptempo Electric Boom keep the CD from being a total train wreck.

-Flores is obviously a talented musician and in particular a skillful guitarist, working out a fine solo in The Sight Of A Better Universe and a blistering riff in Air Power Plant.
+Flores is obviously a talented musician and in particular a skilful guitarist, working out a fine solo in The Sight Of A Better Universe and a blistering riff in Air Power Plant.

 The CD’s cover shows a fantasy-based picture of Lehto standing by a lake, holding what appears to be an orb of light in each hand.